kaldi-asr/kaldi-svn-archive/egs/swbd/README.txt

 Each subdirectory of this directory contains the scripts for a sequence of experiments.

-  s1:
+  s3:
-   [adding first version of scripts.
-This is a draft.
+   This Switchboard recipe is currently a work in progress, but the parts of it that are there should run, and we are trying to keep the RESULTS file up to date.
-   Note: this is closest to the s3/ script for WSJ.]
+   Note: this is quite similar to the s3/ recipes for WSJ; the scripts that are invoked are the same, except for the data preparation.